 From here, we returned to Palermo, to the apartment that they share.
 They live on the 7th floor, with a view of Monte Pellegrino and hundreds of other apartment buildings that spread as far as the horizon.
 In America I don’t think we understand the size and density of the population in the great cities of Europe.
 Few cities in our own country can approach this characteristic (at the moment only one such American city comes to mind).

 They fed me, of course.
 There were antipasti of salmon, olives, mushrooms, and cheese.
 And bread, of course.

-After a ripasso, E arrived and we go to visit Monreale, which sits on a mountain above Palermo, the city stretching out below it to the harbor.
+After a ripasso, Emanuele arrived and we went to visit Monreale, which sits on a mountain above Palermo, the city stretching out below it to the harbor.
 Monreale is dense with people and just as completely vibrant.
-Unfortunately, the cathedral, the interior of which is famed for its beauty, is closed so we are unable to enter.
+Unfortunately, the cathedral, the interior of which is famed for its beauty, was closed so we were unable to enter.

-Back in the center of Palermo, we see the main cathedral, which is famed for the beauty of its exterior, the interior being unimpressive.
-Throughout town we see the fingerprints left by Sicily’s many rulers, in particular the Arabs and Normans, both of which were obvious here.
+Back in the center of Palermo, we passed by the main cathedral, which is famed for the beauty of its exterior, the interior being unimpressive.
+Throughout town we were able to witness the fingerprints left by Sicily’s many rulers, in particular the Arabs and Normans, both of which were obvious here.

-Our travels eventually take us to the alluring beach town of Mondello, whose wiles glitter on the shore of the sea.
-It is here we have come to partake of traditional Sicilian fare.
+Our travels eventually carried us to the alluring beach town of Mondello, whose wiles glitter on the shore of the sea.
+It is here that we finally came to partake of traditional Sicilian fare.
 Pane e panelle (panelle sandwich), fried potato croquettes, arancini, and a meat sandwich (I didn’t catch the name).